-This number is assigned by the Canada Revenue Agency (CRA) within 1 or 2 business days of incorporation.
+This number is assigned by the Canada Revenue Agency (CRA) within 1 or 2 business days of incorporation (Ontario corporations may have to wait an extra day or two).
 It is a 9-digit number.

 The Business Number is required to register for a GST/HST Account with the CRA, and is sometimes referred to as the HST or GST Number.

 You will use this number in the future when interacting with the CRA for tax filing purposes.

 Business numbers have a variety of endings/identifiers depending on the account.
 In each instance, the nine digit number remains the same, with the program identifier changing.
 For example:

 Payroll 123456789 RP 0001

 HST 123456789 RT 0001